rebha0117/email-management-system/architecture.md

 - Records SES message IDs and updates send status to sent or failed

   #### Responsibility of Sender Service:
-- Apply business rules, batching, and rate control.
+- Apply business rules, batching, and rate control
-- It does not handle delivery, bounce, or complaint logic.
+- It does not handle delivery, bounce, or complaint logic

 ### 4. AWS SES